AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 .. raw:: html
     :file: ../../lkql/build/railroad-diagrams/match.svg

-Pattern matching expression.
+This expression is a pattern matching expression, and reuses the same patterns as the query part of the language.
 Matchers will be evaluated in order against the match's target expression.
 The first matcher to match the object will trigger the evaluation of the associated expression in the match arm.

 .. code-block:: lkql